2 Parts

 How Much Does It Cost to Repair a Failed Septic System?

-The other option that you have when selling a house with a bad septic system is to have the repairs made and then sell your house.
+The other option that you have when selling a house with a failed septic system is to have the repairs made and then sell your house.
 Once your home is in good working order, you can use the traditional methods of selling your home:

 • listing it with a realtor